qingyang8513/PortAudio-Demo/README.md

 ### paGetDeviceInfo
   This demo used to get device informations in you hardware, displays detials including all devices, default input device and default output device.
 ### paRecord
-   his demo used to record audio and saved to a file, using some cmd below.
+   This demo used to record audio and saved to a file, using some cmd below.
 ```
 Usage: Demo [OPTION]...
 [FILE]...